yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 order: 2
 ---

+> We have striven to minimize the number of errors.
+However, we canot
+> guarantee the note is 100% accurate.

 In this tutorial, I conducted a parameter recovery study, demonstrating the pMCMC method to fit a hierarchical DDM for a relatively simple factorial design.

 ## Set-up a model object
-This particular design is drawn from Heathcote et al's (2018) DMC tutorial, which assumes that a word frequency (my interpretation) factor affecting the mean drift rate (_v_).
+This particular design is from Heathcote et al's (2018) DMC tutorial, which assumes a word frequency (my interpretation) factor affecting the mean drift rate (_v_).
 Note it is not a good practice to use "F" notation in R, because it is also used as a shorthand for the reserved word, meaning _FALSE_.
 However, one of the R strengths is it permits idiosyncratic programming habits, even bad ones.
+In the example here, it seems not cause any errors.

 ```
-library(ggdmc)
+## version 0.2.6.0
+## install.packages("ggdmc")
+loadedPackages <-c("ggdmc", "data.table", "ggplot2", "gridExtra", "ggthemes")
+sapply(loadedPackages, require, character.only=TRUE)

 model <- BuildModel(
     p.map     = list(a = "1", v = "F", z = "1", d = "1", sz = "1", sv = "1",
                      t0 = "1", st0 = "1"),